 Regular maintenance can effectively prolong the life of the throttle body’s parts, and you may not require a replacement for a long time.

-The labor cost involved in the replacement can be economical or expensive, depending on which car shop you will for the replacement.
+The labor cost involved in the replacement can be economical or expensive, depending on which car shop services you for the replacement.

-Remember that you need to make a recalculation of the throttle body valve after a replacement with a diagnostic scanner.
+Remember that you need to make a recalibration of the throttle body valve after a replacement with a diagnostic scanner.